 While not specifically asked in ATLA's request, the endorsements and election advocacy communications in the proposal may have an impact on the independence of other expenditures made by ATLA or ATLA-PAC.
-You state in ATLA's request:

-While there may be some coordination with candidates prior to the point they are endorsed, such as to determine their position on certain issues, this endorsement process will be an internal ATLA undertaking.
+You state in ATLA's request: While there may be some coordination with candidates prior to the point they are endorsed, such as to determine their position on certain issues, this endorsement process will be an internal ATLA undertaking.
 Further, the placing of a candidate on the endorsement list will not be part of any "coordinated" effort in support of a candidate undertaken with any other group, association, party committee or otherwise.
 Certainly such candidates may also be recipients of ATLAPAC contributions, and ATLA or ATLAPAC may at times and within legal limits undertake other political activity, such as supporting coordinated campaigns.
 Such activities, however, have been and will be undertaken without regard to and separate from any candidate endorsement operation.

 The Commission regulations acknowledge that corporate communications permitted by section 114.3 to the restricted class may involve contact and coordination with a candidate and the candidate's campaign committees.
 See 11 CFR 114.3(a)(1).
 However, coordination beyond that described in section 114.3, while not causing subsequent activities directed at the restricted class to be considered prohibited contributions or expenditures, may be considered evidence that could negate the independence of subsequent election advocacy communications to those outside the restricted class by the corporation, labor organization or its separate segregated fund.
-This could result in a conclusion that future communications or expenditures on behalf of the candidate, directed outside the restricted class, were in-kind contributions, rather than
+This could result in a conclusion that future communications or expenditures on behalf of the candidate, directed outside the restricted class, were in-kind contributions, rather than permissible corporate activity by the corporation or independent expenditures by the separate segregated fund.
+See 11 CFR 114.2(c) and 109.1(b)(4).
+The request does not expressly state whether (or not) ATLAPAC proposes to make any independent expenditures in connection with the election campaigns of any candidate who is endorsed by ATLA to its membership.
+The Commission emphasizes that, with respect to any purported independent expenditure by ATLAPAC, ATLA's contacts with candidates and their campaigns would result in coordination (and go beyond what is described in section 114.3) if these contacts became the means by which information is passed regarding the candidate's plans, projects or needs with a view toward having an expenditure made.
+11 CFR

-- permissible corporate activity by the corporation, or independent expenditures by the separate - 2 segregated fund.
-See 11 CFR 114.2(c) and 109.1(b)(4).8 - 3 Generally, any of ATLA's contacts with candidates and their campaigns would result in - 4 coordination (and go beyond what is described in section 114.3) if these contacts became the - 5 means by which information is passed regarding the candidate's plans, projects or needs.
-See 11 - 6 CFR 109.1(b)(4)(i)(B).
-Coordination is also presumed where an expenditure is made by or - through any person who is, or has been, authorized to raise or expend funds, who is, or has been, - 8 an officer of an authorized committee, or who is, or has been, receiving any form of - 9 compensation or reimbursement from the candidate, the candidate's committee or agent.
-See 11 - 10 CFR 109.1(b)(4)(i)(B).
-Your request, as noted in example 3 above, envisions that members of - the ATLA leadership may also serve as an "addressee" for contributions made as a result of
+109.1(b)(4)(i)(A).
+Coordination is also presumed where an expenditure is made by or through any person who is, or has been, authorized to raise or expend funds, who is, or has been, an officer of an authorized committee, or who is, or has been, receiving any form of compensation or reimbursement from the candidate, the candidate's committee or agent.
+See 11 CFR 109.1(b)(4)(i)(B).
+Furthermore, coordination would be presumed if an ATLA member, who occupies a significant position in a candidate's campaign (as you describe above), is also either a member of ATLA's executive committee, an officer of ATLAPAC, or a person otherwise involved in the planning and execution of ATLA's or ATLAPAC's political programs.
+Again, this will implicate or even vitiate the independence of any expenditure made by ATLAPAC on behalf of a candidate endorsed by ATLA.